drshadow47/Personal/README.md

 - ⚡ Fun fact **I am not funny.
 Not at all 👻**

 - 🎶 Developer is my Profession but Music is my life and passion.

+- 🎶 I love to play Music Instruments like ( Synthesizer and Drums) You can Call me Musician/Singer

 <h3 align="left">Connect with me:</h3>
 <p align="left">